 In retrospect, I can’t even remember who made that joke, the one that crossed the line.
 I don’t even know if it was about the refugee school we will all someday found together, or the hotel he will help us manage.
 What I do know is that this little spark restored me at once to reality, the one outside of our nice little trip.
 A reality where we are not just his customers, acquaintances, or even friends – we are his opportunity, the ‘Go’ square of his Monopoly game.

 Because that feeling, the phenomenon of being someone’s opportunity, is somewhere between unbelievable and unbearable.
-It’s being hope and despair, anger and shame, struggle and acceptance, all in the same time.
+It’s hope and despair, anger and shame, struggle and acceptance, all at the same time.
 And like a man at the eye of a hurricane, all one can do is let the waves of inevitability wash him, carry him to the oblivion of politics; society; economics.
-Of reality.
+In reality.

 The conversation continued as if nothing happened.
 And in some level it is true.
 After all, that little joke changed nothing; nothing in the real world that we all shared from the moment we met, nothing outside my head anyway.
 The day after, we said goodbye, tipped him generously and went on the bus back to Kampala.
 We kept talking about Michael after, wondering how he is until at some point he became just another memory, another part of a successful trip.
 But to this day, I still sometimes pick up my eyes to the sound of my ringtone just wishing to see “Michael Uganda” on my iPhone screen.